There are many types of arthritis, but for now let's discuss about osteoarthritis.

-Osteoarthritis (OA) is a condition where the cartilages are degenerated.
+Osteoarthritis (OA) is a condition where the cartilages become degenerated.

 Now it is a common belief that degeneration of cartilages would cause pain.
-And yes sometimes it can, especially at the very severe end of the arthritis.
-However it is actually well-proven by most respected scientific researches that very often amount of pain people experience has little relationship with the actual severity of degeneration.
-And MANY, MANY people live out their lives, full lives, entirely unaware of arthritic joints that they would've discovered if they had X-rays.
+And yes certainly it can, especially at the severe end of the arthritis.
+However it is actually well-proven by most respected scientific researches that the amount of pain people experience often has little relationship with the actual severity of degeneration.
+And MANY, MANY people live out their lives, full lives, entirely unaware of arthritic joints that they would've discovered if they had undergone X-rays.

 It is complex why and how some people have minimal pain with arthritis while others experience debilitating symptoms, but two major reasons are: